-DISCUSSION: The Court has consistently held that a search "can be incident to an arrest only if it is substantially contemporaneous with the arrest and is confined to the immediate vicinity of the arrest."
+"can be incident to an arrest only if it is substantially contemporaneous with the arrest and is confined to the immediate vicinity of the arrest."
 Stoner v.
 California (1964).
-The Court has never construed the Fourth Amendment to allow the police, in the absence of an exigency, to arrest a person outside his home and then take him inside for the purpose of conducting a warrantless search.
+The Court has never construed the Fourth Amendment to allow the government, in the absence of an exigency, to arrest a person outside his home and then take him inside for the purpose of conducting a warrantless search.
 On the contrary, "it has always been assumed that one's house cannot lawfully be searched without a search warrant, except as an incident to a lawful arrest therein."
 Agnello v.
 United States.